AoifeW123/Calander/README.md

 As a user, I would like to create new files that can be stored and retrieved in the future.

-As a user, I would like to have the calander format the text into a readable structure.

 #### How We Addressed The Requirements